 What is Garmin Pay?

-Garmin Pay allows you to pay for things at select stores using your Garmin smartwatch.
-Like most other contactless payment options, the company’s devices use near-field communication (NFC).
+Garmin Pay allows users to pay for items at select stores using a Garmin smartwatch.
+Like most other contactless payment options, the devices use near-field communication (NFC).

-At the store, a wave symbol on the card reader means it accepts contactless payments via supported debit and credit cards, phones, and smartwatches.
-All you need to do is select your card on your watch and hold your wrist close to the card reader to complete a transaction.
+At the store, a wave symbol on the card reader means it accepts contactless payments.
+To complete a transaction, all you need to do is select a card on your watch and hold your wrist close to the card reader.

-For some, security is major a concern, however, Garmin has done a good job in this regard.
-First, the company uses transaction codes every time you make a purchase to help keep the process secure.
-Card numbers are not stored on the device or on Garmin’s servers, and they’re not available to merchants.
-Instead, it relies on watch-specific card numbers.
-Secondly, three incorrect attempts at entering your device’s passcode will lock you out.
+In terms of security, Garmin takes multiple steps to keep your information safe.
+The company uses transaction codes every time you make a purchase and no card numbers are not stored on the device or on Garmin’s servers.
+This makes them inaccessible to merchants as well.
+Additionally, three incorrect attempts at entering your device’s passcode will lock you out.
 If this occurs, you will only be able to change the passcode if you remember the old one.
-Finally, if you cannot remember your code, Garmin deletes your entire wallet to ensure your information stays safe.
+If you cannot remember your code, Garmin deletes your entire wallet to ensure your information stays safe.

 Garmin Pay devices

 Garmin continually adds digital payment support to additional devices.
 The wearables below currently support Garmin Pay.